 The trick to a meaningful U.S. national park visit?
-See the main attractions, but spend most of your time beneath the well-trodden surface.
-Here are eight national park excursions that will steer you away from the general public and into the heart of some of the most mind-blowing natural landscapes in the United States.
+See the main attractions, but spend most of your time going beyond the well-trodden surface.
+Here are nine national park excursions that will steer you away from the general public and into the heart of some of the most mind-blowing natural landscapes in the United States.

 Glacier National Park has over 745 miles of maintained hiking trails.